-- ▶ To display Help, press the HELP key - Read the cause of error and any suggestions for possible remedies.
+- ► To display Help, press the HELP key - ▶ Read the description of the error and the possibilities for correcting it.
 The TNC may show additional information that can be helpful to trained HEIDENHAIN personnel during troubleshooting.
 Close the Help window with the CE key, thus canceling the error message - ▶ Remove the cause of the error as described in the Help window